GoodforGod/micronaut-library-template/README.md

 # Micronaut Library Template

-Example of micronaut library template
+Template for Micronaut 2 library for Java 11+.